Dragons Forever

-Dragons Forever (飛龍猛將) is a 1988 Hong Kong martial arts action-comedy film directed by Sammo Hung, who also starred in the film and co-directed by Corey Yuen.
-The film co-stars Jackie Chan, Yuen Biao, Deannie Yip, Pauline Yeung, and Crystal Kwok.
+Dragons Forever (飛龍猛將) is a 1988 Hong Kong martial arts action comedy film directed by Sammo Hung, who also starred in the film, and co-directed by Corey Yuen.
+The film co-stars Jackie Chan, Yuen Biao, Pauline Yeung, Deannie Yip, Yuen Wah, Roy Chiao, and Crystal Kwok.
 It is the last film in which Hung, Chan and Biao all appeared in together, as later Chan subsequently focused on his solo film career.

+In the film, a lawyer is hired to discover information that would destroy a fishery owner's reputation, and undermine her legal case against a chemical factory.
+The lawyer employs two agents to help his cause without informing them of their respective roles in the scheme, resulting in hostile relationships between the agents.
+The lawyer and his agents turn against their employers when they learn that the factory is a front for the production of narcotics.

 Plot

 A fishery is seeking court action against a local chemical factory for polluting the water.
 The mysterious chemical company hires lawyer Jackie Lung to find information that will discredit the fishery.
 He employs his arms dealer friend, Wong to woo the fishery owner, Miss Yip, to try to convince her to settle out of court.

 Lung also brings in goofy inventor and professional criminal, Tung, to bug her apartment.
 Unfortunately, Wong and Tung are unaware of each other's roles and soon come into confrontation, while Lung tries to maintain the peace.

 Wong falls for Miss Yip, whilst Lung woos her cousin, Miss Wen, an environmental scientist who is going to testify on Miss Yip's behalf.
-The three men inadvertently discover that the chemical company is just a facade for a narcotics empire, ran by Hua Hsien-Wu (Yuen Wah).
+The three men inadvertently discover that the chemical company is just a facade for a narcotics empire, run by Hua Hsien-Wu (Yuen Wah).
 They soon come up against Hua's thugs, and ultimately infiltrate the factory for a showdown with Hua himself and his henchman - martial arts master.